Life is like a box of chocolates. Sometimes, you get that sweet juicy caramel morsel you’ve been searching for.

 Your happiness will only deepen when you free yourself up from negative emotions.
 And maybe that, in and of itself, is the challenge before you.

 Besides, don’t you feel a surge of confidence when you’ve tackled a challenge?
-That alone can help you think positively.
+That alone can help you think positively – and maybe even help your performance in the workplace too!

 #8.
 Make somebody else smile